Where do we meet after arriving at Kathmandu airport?

-Since Nepal is located at sub-tropical climatic zone, we have got four different seasons here: spring, summer, autumn and winter.
+Since Nepal is located at sub-tropical climatic zone, we have got four different seasons here: spring, summer, autumn, and winter.
 Among them, spring and autumn are the best time for trekking and expedition in Nepal.
-In spring from end of February to mid-April and in autumn from late September to early December is the favorable time in terms of climate, view, vegetation and resources.
+In spring from the end of February to mid-April and in autumn from late September to early December is the favorable time in terms of climate, view, vegetation, and resources.

 What kind of hotels do you offer in Kathmandu?

 We have built a solid relationship with our hotel partners and can offer comfortable luxury and of course heritage boutique hotels.

 What types of vehicles are used for transfers?

 We use both a/c and non-a/c comfortable cars, minivans/jeep, and bus.

 As per the itinerary domestic airfare is included, however, clients should pay above 15kg weight of your baggage.
 It costs US$ 01 per kg.

 One of our tour representatives to look after you, during your stay in Nepal and will keep you up to date with relevant information.

 The current for Nepal is 220V/50 cycles and is available in Kathmandu and other major touristic centers of Outside Kathmandu.
 Sockets have either three round pairs or two thick round pains.
 If you are traveling with electrical appliances, an international converter kit and a set of adapter plugs are recommended.